ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 sort_key: B
 ---

 The default behaviour for Geth is to connect to Ethereum Mainnet.
 However, Geth can also connect to public testnets, [private networks](/docs/getting-started/private-net) and [local testnets](/docs/getting-started/dev-mode).
-Command line flags are provided for connecting to the popular public testnets:

-- `--ropsten`, Ropsten proof-of-work test network
-- `--rinkeby`, Rinkeby proof-of-authority test network
+For convenience, the two public testnets with long term support, Goerli and Sepolia, have their own command line flag.
+Geth can connect to these testnets simpyl by passing:

 - `--goerli`, Goerli proof-of-authority test network
 - `--sepolia` Sepolia proof-of-work test network

-Providing these flags at startup instructs Geth to connect to the specific public testnet instead of Ethereum Mainnet.
-Because these are public testnets that have been running for several years, Geth has to download the historical blockchain data from genesis, just the same as for Ethereum Mainnet.
+These testnets started as proof-of-work and proof-of-authority testnets, but they were transitioned to proof-of-stake in 2022 in preparation for doing the same to Ethereum Mainnet.
+This means that to run a node on Goerli or Sepolia it is now necessary to run a consensus client connected to Geth.
+This is also true for Ethereum Mainnet. **Geth does not work on proof-of-stake networks without a consensus client**!
+The remainder of this page will assume that Geth is connected to a consensus client that is synced to the desired network.
+For instructions on how to set up a consensus client please see the [Consensus Clients](/docs/interface/consensus-clients.md) page.

-**Note:** network selection is not persisted in the config file.
+**Note:** Network selection is not persisted from a config file.
 To connect to a pre-defined network you must always enable it explicitly, even when using the `--config` flag to load other configuration values.
 For example:

 ```shell
 # Generate desired config file.
 You must specify testnet here.
 geth --goerli --syncmode "full" ... dumpconfig > goerli.toml

 # Start geth with given config file.
 Here too the testnet must be specified.
 geth --goerli --config goerli.toml
 ```

 ## Finding peers